kutuzovdaniel579-jpg/MCSM/README.md

 # 🌍 Minecraft: Smartschool Edition
 **A Minecraft‑themed UI makeover for Smartschool.**

 Minecraft: Smartschool Edition (MCSM) transforms the familiar Smartschool interface into a playful, pixel‑styled Minecraft experience.
-It’s lightweight, fully client‑side, and easy to customize.
+It’s lightweight, fully server‑side but can also be used fully client-side , and easy to customize.

 ---